OpenFutbol/chicago-neighborhood-soccer/README.md

 ## Mission
-Empower local communities to use pickup soccer as a safe and accessible  to meet new people and play without another in safe and friendly way.

-Chicago pickup soccer is  amazing and passionate pickup players in the chicago neighborhoods. inclusive, passionate, and community driven pickup soccer events as a public good.
-*and skill level!
-Everyone is welcome!
+Our mission is to make pickup soccer accessible and inclusive, while provide the best pickup soccer in the neighborhood by organizing communities and uniting players from different walks of life.

 ## Vision
-Unity creates strength, and our vision is to recognize and unite the community of pickup soccer leaders as an organized body to create equitable and accessible pickup soccer events in EVERY Neighborhood.
-Through organized workstreams  Through pickup soccer we want to create  for fun and safe places to connect and include all.
+To help people, local neighborhoods and other soccer groups.
+Our vision is to be the best community-driven pickup soccer group in Chicago.

 ## Values
 We believe pickup soccer should belong to the community of amazing Chicago players and fans, and that includes everyone, regardless of race, age, and gender.